 The current conceptual cost estimate for the project is $1.8 million.
 Funding includes a $1.5 million Highway Safety Improvement Program grant and $120,000 from the City’s Community Capital Improvements Program sales tax fund.
 Additional funding will be secured as project design advances.

+The intersection project started in 2018 with a small $50k initial planning/study budget.
 Construction is currently scheduled to begin in mid summer 2026.

 If you enjoy this content and appreciate the hustle that goes into YGR please consider supporting the site.